Massive strike against Internet providers in the Southeast

 Solidarity on the grill: Community support for striking workers is high, with meals and supplies coming in to sustain the picket line. | Wolfie Layne / People’s World

 This strike does not mean that the workers do not want to get back to work.
 The workers on the line described how they take pride in their work.
-They just want dignity and pay that reflects the hard work they put in.
+They just want dignity and pay that reflect the hard work they put in.
 Doan said that “we honestly would all love to go back to work.
 We do care about our customers.
 Obviously, they put the bread on our table, but we felt this was important enough to get a fair contract from AT&T to support their workers.”

 During the COVID-19 pandemic, these workers were classified as essential, but since then they have felt anything but.
 “During COVID, we were deemed essential.
 We were asked to come to work every day.
 We didn’t get a day off.
 At that point, we were essential.
 Right now, we just feel like we’re pushed to the side.”